Nairodie/Interface-example/README.md

 # Interface-example

 Example of simple problem using an Interface to tie together classes that have no relationship.
-Helps with Code readability, unit testing and easy to manage and maintain.
+Helps with Code readability and makes unit testing easy to manage and maintain.